Huegoxaga/notes/finance/related-concepts.md

 - Straight-Line Depreciation (SLD)
   - Goods depreciate at a constant rate
   - Annual Depreciation Charge = $$d_t=\frac{(B-S)}{N}$$, where B = cost basis, S = salvage value, N = depreciable life
+    - Service charges like installation fee should be included in the cost basis
   - Salvage value is the value of a good when its service life is reached
 - Declining-Balance Depreciation (DBD)
   - The declining balance method (DBD) of depreciation models the loss in value of an asset in a period as a constant proportion of the asset’s current value